ssmore98/ftir/README.md

-This script scans directory tree(s) rooted at the directory arguments given.
-The output is in CSV format.
+This software consists of two python scripts:

+1. **find.py** This script scan the entire filesystem and creates a CSV file containing information about accessible files and directories.
+The name of the file is *root.csv*.

+1. process.py This